-Join us on March 16, 2017 1-4PM for our first EcoTalk with Dr. Louella Dolar, one of the country’s marine mammal expert.
-She will talk about marine mammal biodiversity in Southeast Asia and the threats they face, including climate change.
-This will be held at the AVR of the Marine Science Institute, University of the Philippines, Diliman.
+Last March 16, 2017 we had a successful EcoTalk with Dr. Louella Dolar, one of the country’s marine mammal expert.
+She talked about marine mammal biodiversity in Southeast Asia and the threats they face, including climate change.
+The EcoTalk was held at the Marine Science Institute, University of the Philippines, Diliman.

 (Video above took place at the workshop on Sustainable Fisheries and Conservation of the Taiwanese White Dolphin, from 28 April to 2 May, 2014, in Taiwan courtesy of @cristinamacfarquhar/YouTube)